tux234/fleet/handbook/company/product-groups.md

 Please read carefully and [pay special attention](https://fleetdm.com/handbook/company/why-this-way#why-do-we-use-a-wireframe-first-approach) to UI wireframes.

-While Product Designers are responsible for wireframing significant UI changes at Fleet's breakpoints (see breakpoints in the user story template [here](https://github.com/fleetdm/fleet/blob/main/.github/ISSUE_TEMPLATE/story.md)), Fleet relies on Engineers to fill in the gaps and fluidly include all screen widths.
+While Product Designers are responsible for wireframing significant UI changes at Fleet's breakpoints (see breakpoints in the [user story template](https://github.com/fleetdm/fleet/blob/main/.github/ISSUE_TEMPLATE/story.md)), Fleet relies on Engineers to fill in the gaps and fluidly include all screen widths.
 If you discovered a gap, please bring the proposed changes as a live prototype to your product group's next design review.

 Designs have usually gone through multiple rounds of revisions, but they could easily still be overlooking complexities or edge cases!
 When you think you've discovered a blocker, here's how to proceed: